Ottawa Bluesfest: Foo Fighters, Shania Twain, Pitbull headline 2023 lineup | CBC News

 Twain, who grew up in Timmins, Ont., will kick off the festival's opening night on the main stage.

-The Bluesfest show is part of the singer's Queen and Me international tour that will stop in 49 cities across Canada, the U.S. and the U.K.
+The Bluesfest show, which was announced in October, is part of the singer's Queen and Me international tour that will stop in 49 cities across Canada, the U.S., the U.K. and Ireland.

 Foo Fighters, who were inducted into the Rock & Roll Hall of Fame in 2021, drew one of the largest crowds in Bluesfest history when they played the event in 2018.